YeganaKhalilova/Simple-Chat-App-Spring-Boot-ReactJs/README.md

 # Simple Chat App (Spring Boot + ReactJS)

-This repository contains the source code for a simple chat application built using Spring Boot for the backend and ReactJS for the frontend.
+This is a simple chat application built using Spring Boot for the backend and ReactJS for the frontend.
+Web Socket and SockJs are used for establishing connection between backend and frontend.

 ## Project Structure